aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/genai/bedrock_org/README.md

 ## Introduction

-This solution provides an automated framework for deploying Bedrock organizational controls using AWS CloudFormation.
+This solution provides an automated framework for deploying Bedrock organizational security controls using AWS CloudFormation.
 It leverages a Lambda function to configure and deploy AWS Config rules, CloudWatch metrics, and other resources necessary to monitor and enforce governance policies across multiple AWS accounts and regions in an organization.

 The architecture follows best practices for security and scalability and is designed for easy extensibility.